elmiram/google-interview-university/README.md

     - [Computational Complexity: Section 1](https://www.topcoder.com/community/data-science/data-science-tutorials/computational-complexity-section-1/)
     - [Computational Complexity: Section 2](https://www.topcoder.com/community/data-science/data-science-tutorials/computational-complexity-section-2/)
 - [ ] [Cheat sheet](http://bigocheatsheet.com/)

+- [ ] Big-O Notation (Chapter 0.3 from *Algorithms* S. Dasgupta, C.H.
+Papadimitriou, and U.V.
+Vazirani.)
+- [ ] Do exercises from the book.

     If some of the lectures are too mathy, you can jump down to the bottom and